Ben-Jacks0n/Balls/README.md

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/3288d0cf-3db7-43fa-b3be-f2aabeb15bba)

-For example this is the signal panel from the node button "Play".
+For example the image above is the signal panel. from the node button "Play".
 I can use the signal "pressed()" by connecting it to a script like this:

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/63a2aa08-82f3-486b-8b30-d9a2382e9085)